-As we continued along the road, we saw more nude trees and then, stacks and stacks of bark on the ground.
+As we continued along the road, we saw more nude trees and stacks of bark on the ground.

-We pulled over to investigate and suddenly realized we were looking at a forest of cork trees.
-Cork oaks (Quercus suber) to be exact.
+We pulled over to investigate and suddenly realized we were looking at a cork tree farm.
+Cork oaks, Quercus suber, to be exact.
 We were all so excited to figure this out; it seemed like the light bulb went off in all of our heads at the same time.
 Where corks came from was just not one of those questions any of us had ever considered, and now the question and the answer were presented to us at the same moment.
 That was memorable.

-Slabs of cork bark are harvested from cork oaks, by hand, every nine to twelve years.
-The trees, which often live for 250-300 years need to be 25 years old before they can be harvested.
+Slabs of cork bark are harvested from cork oaks every nine to twelve years.
+The trees, which often live for 250-300 years, need to be 25 years old before their cork can be harvested.
 It is a good example of a renewable resource.
-The harvest from each cork tree will be used to make 4000 corks.
+The harvest from one cork tree can be used to make 4000 corks.

-Here is a good video that shows the production of corks from harvest to bottle cap.
-Section 4:45 on the video’s timeline shows the drill that punches out the wine corks from the bark strips.
-If you look closely at the corks in the photo, you can see the age lines from the 9-12 years of tree growth.
+Here is a video that shows the production of corks from harvest to bottle cap.
+Section 4:45 on the timeline shows a drill punching out corks from a strip of bark.
+If you look closely at the corks, you can see the age lines of the bark, generally 9-12 years of tree growth.

-I was already a collector of wooden wine corks with their interesting texture and graphics, before seeing the cork oak grove.
-Since visiting the grove, I’ve become incapable of throwing away a wooden wine cork.
-I am that person who subtlely slips corks into her purse at dinner parties.
+I was a collector of wine corks long before seeing the cork oak grove simply because I loved the cork’s texture and graphics.
+Since visiting the grove, I’ve become incapable of throwing away a cork.
+I am that person who slips wine corks into her purse at dinner parties.

-A year after our trip, I was in the middle of a kitchen renovation when the idea hit me to make a wall-sized corkboard on the space above my cookbook bookcase.
+A year after our trip, I was in the middle of a kitchen renovation when the idea hit me to make a wall-sized corkboard on the wall above my cookbook shelves.

-I made another corkboard for the wall space above my sewing machine table.
+I made another corkboard for the space above my sewing machine nook.

 I did not frame it.
 Instead, I custom built it to fit into the cabinet space that surrounds it.
 The corks are glued onto thin plyboard which is fastened to the wall with screws.

-My husband built the frames, and another relative who was visiting, puttied, sanded, and painted the frame for me.
-Friends and family, both near and far, either mailed boxes of corks to me or dropped off boxfuls at my front door after I posted a plea for corks on Facebook.
-I am so grateful to all of the generous cork savers who nicely shared their stash with me.
+My husband built the frames, and another relative, Uncle Steve, who was visiting, puttied, sanded, and painted the frames.
+After I posted a plea for corks on Facebook, friends and family, near and far, either mailed boxes of corks to me or dropped them off at my front door.
+I am so grateful to the people who shared their stash with me.